 Born about 1760; Father, mother and place/date of birth unconfirmed.

 Married Elizabeth Richards 13 September 1789 in Alcester; Possible date of death 26 May 1797 in Alcester.

 Very little is known about William.
 Details of his date of birth, his parents and his death are all uncertain.
 Proof that his wife was Elizabeth Richards has been found from several different sources to the point where it is beyond any reasonable doubt - her details are shown below.
 She married William in Alcester in 1789 and they had three children before William died.
 William must have died sometime before 1804 when Elizabeth married for a second time.
 We don't know precisely when William died, but the most likely date in the parish records is 26 May 1797 at Alcester.

 Based on the average age of marriage in the mid to late 1700s, ie. 28 years for a man and 26 years for a woman, William would have been born sometime between 1758-62.
-Also using statistics that it was common for a woman to marry in her home parish, and common for couples to have their first child baptised in the woman's home parish, the most likely candidate is a William baptised in Alcester on 25 May 1760 the son of John Woodward and Hannah.
+Also based on statistics that it was common for a woman to marry in her home parish, and common for couples to have their first child baptised in the woman's home parish, the most likely candidate is a William Woodward baptised in Alcester on 25 May 1760, the son of John Woodward and Hannah.